 Lauren Kelley, Founder and CEO

+Lauren Kelley, CEO and founder, OPEXEngine.
 Ms. Kelley brings 25 years of successful experience in tech company senior management to OPEXEngine, as well as 6 years as an international economist at the US Department of Commerce’s Office of Computers early in her career, after entering Federal service through the prestigious Presidential Management Intern program.
-She has worked and lived extensively in Europe and built highly profitable businesses in both Europe and the Asia Pacific region
+She has worked and lived extensively in Europe and built highly profitable businesses in the US, Europe and the Asia Pacific region

 Prior to building OPEXEngine, she spent 2 years as an executive-in-residence at Grand Banks Capital, a venture fund focused on East Coast technology companies, evaluating potential investments.